datastax/dsbulk/manual/settings.md

 #### --connector.csv.recursive _&lt;boolean&gt;_

 Enable or disable scanning for files in the root's subdirectories.
-Only applicable when the *url* setting is set to a directory on a known filesystem.
+Only applicable when *url* is set to a directory on a known filesystem.
 Used for loading only.

 Default: **false**.